-Peak needs are during the winter.
+Peak needs will continue to occur during the winter.
 EWEB's capacity needs are calculated using a 1-in-2 peak hour standard, meaning the portfolio of resources should be sufficient to meet EWEB's highest hour of load in a typical year.
-Throughout the study period, EWEB is assumed to be a winter peaking utility and the primary driver for increased peak energy use is due to unmanaged EV charging behavior.
+For the next 20 years, EWEB is expected to be a winter-peaking utility and the primary driver for increased peak energy use is unmanaged electric vehicle charging behavior.

-We need new resources starting in 2026.
+EWEB will have small peak winter capacity needs starting in 2026.
 Based on an average single-hour winter peak, EWEB begins to need a small amount of capacity starting in 2026.
+This small need can be met through market purchases or extension/re-negotiation of existing contracts.

-Hydropower is a good fit: Currently, more than 80% of EWEB's energy comes from hydropower, both from the Bonneville Power Administration (BPA) and EWEB-owned projects on the McKenzie and Clackamas Rivers.
-Initial analysis points towards BPA hydropower remaining as a cost-effective, low-carbon way to meet most of EWEB's needs.
+Hydropower is a good fit.
+Currently, more than 80% of EWEB's energy comes from hydropower, both from the Bonneville Power Administration (BPA) and EWEB-owned projects on the McKenzie and Clackamas Rivers.
+IRP analysis points towards BPA hydropower remaining as a cost-effective, low-carbon way to meet most of EWEB's needs.

-Wind and batteries are a promising option.
-The modeling software selected primarily a combination of wind and batteries to meet growing demand in the future.
+Wind and batteries are promising options.
+The IRP modeling software selected primarily a combination of wind and batteries to meet growing demand in the future.

 Customer partnerships will be vital.
 Customers are likely to play an integral role in helping reduce peak energy usage.
-Programs such as conservation, demand response and new rate designs, such as time-of-use rates, were all selected in the reference case portfolio.
+Programs such as conservation, demand response, and new rate designs, such as time-of-use rates, were all selected across various portfolios.